Properly Outer Actions of Tensor Categories on C$^*$-algebras

 \section{Abstract}

-We discuss proper outerness for finite index endomorphisms and finite index bimodules of simple \Cs-algebras, extending recent similar results by Izumi concerning the purely infinite setting.
-Our main result is that proper outerness holds automatically for finite index outer endomorphisms of simple \Cs-algebras.
-Consequently, freeness for outer actions of unitary tensor categories on simple \Cs-algebras is also shown to hold automatically.
-As applications, we obtain structural results about potentially infinite index irreducible discrete inclusions of \Cs-algebras such as \Cs-irreducibility in the sense of R{\o}rdam.
+{We discuss proper outerness for finite-index endomorphisms and finite-index bimodules of simple \Cs-algebras.
+The notion of properly outer automorphisms of von Neumann algebras was introduced by Connes, and the \Cs-algebraic analogue for automorphisms has also been extensively investigated.
+Proper outerness is a strengthened form of outerness for automorphisms, endomorphisms, and bimodules of \Cs-algebras, and may be viewed as a noncommutative analogue of topological freeness for homeomorphisms of locally compact spaces.
+It is a classical theorem of Kishimoto that every outer automorphism of a simple \Cs-algebra is properly outer.
+As an application, he proved the simplicity of crossed product \Cs-algebras arising from outer actions of discrete groups on simple \Cs-algebras.
+More recently, Izumi proved that finite-index outer endomorphisms of purely infinite simple \Cs-algebras are automatically properly outer.
+In this article, we extend Izumi’s result beyond the purely infinite setting.
+Our main result is that every finite-index outer endomorphism of a simple \Cs-algebra is properly outer.
+Understanding finite-index endomorphisms is useful for studying symmetries beyond group actions, including actions by unitary tensor categories.
+As a consequence of our main result, freeness for outer actions of unitary tensor categories on simple \Cs-algebras is also shown to hold automatically.
+As applications, we obtain structural results about irreducible discrete inclusions of \Cs-algebras, potentially having infinite index, such as \Cs-irreducibility in the sense of R{\o}rdam. }